5 Herbs to Buy at The Nursery Instead of Starting From Seed

-Some seeds can take up to a month to germinate—and unsuspecting gardeners think that they failed when they aren’t seeing any growth.
+Did you know that some seeds can take up to a month to germinate—and unsuspecting gardeners think that they failed when they aren’t seeing any growth!
 Some seeds need cold temperatures in order to germinate, and some even need special treatments such as soaking or scarring.
 This can be very frustrating for a beginner gardener.
+Can you imagine?

-This list covers 5 AMAZING herbs that I think you should have in your garden, but I also recommend purchasing them from a local nursery to avoid frustration.
-The good news is, these herbs are also perennials, which means that once you buy them once they will continute to come back in your garden year after year.
-For more information on annual versus perennial herbs, check out my FREE Herb Growing Guide which is available to all subscribers!
+Thankfully, this list covers 5 AMAZING herbs that I think you should have in your garden, but I also recommend purchasing them from a local nursery to avoid frustration.
+Even better news is, these herbs are also perennials, which means that once you buy them once they will continute to come back in your garden year after year.
+For more information on annual versus perennial herbs, check out my FREE Herb Growing Guide which is available to all email list subscribers!

 1) Lavender